 A law enforcement officer who has reasonable grounds to believe that a person has violated a restriction placed on the person's drivers license shall complete an affidavit pursuant to G.S.
 20-16.2(c1).
 On the basis of information reported pursuant to G.S.
 20-16.2, the Division shall revoke the drivers license of any person who violates a condition of reinstatement imposed under this subsection.
 An alcohol concentration report from an ignition interlock system shall not be used as the basis for revocation under this subsection.
 A violation of a restriction imposed under this subsection or the willful refusal to submit to a chemical analysis shall result in a one-year revocation.
-If the period of revocation was imposed pursuant to subsection (d) or (e), or G.S.
-20-138.5(d), any remaining period of the original revocation, prior to its reduction, shall be reinstated and the one-year revocation begins after all other periods of revocation have terminated."
+If the period of revocation was imposed pursuant to subsection, shall be reinstated and the one-year revocation begins after all other periods of revocation have terminated."